 The DEIS was designed to address Swan River State Forest's primary commitment to Montana's mandated timber-harvest levels over a three-year period.
-This approach does a better job of analyzing cumulative effects to valuable resources and improves project-planning coordination within active subunits scheduled by the Swan Valley Grizzly Bear Conservation Agreement.
+This approach does a better job of analyzing cumulative effects to valuable resources and improves coordination in project planning within active subunits scheduled by the Swan Valley Grizzly Bear Conservation Agreement.

-The DEIS is written in the format that can be understood by any interest level and incorporates pictures in the Summary to promote project understanding.
-The DEIS consolidates Chapters III and IV into one section that plainly summarizes the analysis.
+The DEIS is written in the format that can be understood by a person of any interest level and incorporates pictures in the Executive Summary to promote project understanding.
+The DEIS consolidates Chapters III and IV into one section that summarizes the analysis in plain English.
 The bulk of the scientific analysis is located in the tabbed appendices.
-The information in the appendices must be used for scientific, technical, or legal review.
+The information in the appendices will need to be used for scientific, technical, or legal review.
 This format has improved our ability to communicate with all individuals interested in the management of State lands.
-I welcome your thoughts and comments.